MaxEdwards20/Project_2_F23/Report.md

 The dataset used for this project was `song_data.csv` from Spotify.
 We are looking at 1 output, the song popularity, and 4 input variables (length, danceability, loudness, and tempo) over the 18836 songs.
 The data was split into 80% training and 20% testing.

+## How to Run

+First, install the requirements using `pip install -r requirements.txt`.
+Then, run the `main.py` file.
+This will run the model and output the results to the console.

+Next, call python main.py.
+This will run the model and output the results to the console.

 ## The Models

 ### Artificial Neural Network